shoaibshah110/CKA/README.md

 ## 🚀 Notes

 All notes are written from scratch as I progress through my Kubernetes learning and CKA preparation.
-This repo will be updated regularly as I learn more and practise different scenarios.
+This repo will be updated regularly as I learn more and Practice different scenarios.

 ---